-4 Install the coolant reservoir cap, and then install the brake fluid reservoir bracket screw.
+4. Install the coolant reservoir cap, and then install the brake fluid reservoir bracket bolt.

-- The radiator fan is automatically switched on or off according to the coolant temperature in the radiator - If the engine overheats, see page 6-42 for further instructions.
+- The radiator fans are automatically switched on or off according to the coolant temperature in the radiator. - If the engine overheats, see page 6-42 for further instructions.